Jaime Fonalledas: Plaza Las Americas

 Fonalledas was still a child in the late 1950s when the family thought of the idea of developing a shopping center, modeled after Lenox Square in Atlanta and spurred on by the evolution of the concept in the United States.
 Construction began on the same sugar cane fields on which the Fonalledas family had established their dairy business and Plaza Las Americas was inaugurated in 1968, boasting the first JC Penney store outside the continental United States.

 Fonalledas eventually rose to the presidency of the family business.
 Under his leadership Plaza Las Americas has become the largest shopping center in the Caribbean.
 The center has often been used as a testing ground for U.S. retailers looking to expand internationally.
-Macy’s opened their first store outside the continental United States, Border’s Books & Music opened its first bilingual store and a 13-screen movie theater was opened for a total of 21 movie screens.
+Macy’s opened their first store outside the continental United States, Borders opened its first bilingual store and a 13-screen movie theater was opened for a total of 21 movie screens.
 The sales figures place Plaza Las Americas among the top 1% of super-regional shopping centers in North America.